Jessica from Michigan

 The Early Years

-Once diagnosed, I was sent to Pediatric Geneticist at University of Michigan.
-My diet changed almost immediately.
-I started taking a formula which had all the amino acids besides methionine.
-Also I have to eat a low protein diet.
+Once diagnosed, I was sent to the pediatric geneticist at University of Michigan.
+My diet changed almost immediately; I started taking a formula which had all the amino acids in protein except methionine.
+I also had to eat a low protein diet.
 As a child, I didn't understand why I was different.
-Friends would often ask me, "do you want a candy bar?"
-Until about a few year ago, I would quickly respond to this question saying, "I'm allergic."
+Friends would often ask, "Do you want a candy bar?"
+Initially, I would quickly respond to this question saying, "I'm allergic."
 I now explain that my body does not process protein effectively.

 The College Years and Beyond

 Right before my 21st birthday I switched doctors to the Detroit Medical Center where I would be for the next 5 years.
 At first was happy, but I grew bitter against the physician as I was lied to on multiple accounts.
 At the same time, Michigan’s governor passed a law stating that if you have HCU you would qualify for Medicaid and the formula would be covered, but not the low protein food.

 I was able to go back to Mott Children’s Hospital.
 I am now under the care of my original team who is honest and is teaching me more as an adult living with HCU.
 One thing about living with HCU is remembering support is key.
 I am very lucky to have a great supportive family who has encouraged me to live my life to the best of my ability.
 My best piece of advice is to stick close to the ones who support you.
 My parents are my rock.
 They’ve been the most supportive people in my whole life.